dailydotdev/daily/README.md

 * [@nimrodkramer](https://twitter.com/NimrodKramer)
 * [@tsahimatsliah](https://twitter.com/TsahiMatsliah)

-Feel free to reach us out and say hi 👋.
+Feel free to reach out to us and say hi 👋.

 ## 💬 What Do You Think of daily.dev?